ap0llo/Cake.GitLab/docs/mdsource/identites-and-connection-objects.source.md

 A `ServerIdentity` object encapsulates all data to identify a Gitlab server.

-It can be created from the GitLab server's host name.
+It can be created from the GitLab server's host name or url.

 snippet: ServerIdentity